 Intact teams only.
 No ALL-STAR Teams allowed.
-In order to participate in a MBT championship event, you must compete with the roster submitted for league play and competed as a team for a minimum of four league games or tournament games with the team they are going to participate with in the MBT Championship.
-Teams are allowed to pick up to three players from their local association as long as they are of the same age or younger and play at the same or lesser level.
+In order to participate in a MBT event, you must compete with the roster submitted for league play.
+Due to injury, illness or players missing for various reasons, teams are allowed to pick up to three players from their local association as long as they are of the same age or younger and play at the same or lesser level.
 Example: Class AA teams may not pick up players from Class AAA of any age.
-This will not affect these players to play for their other team.
+This will not affect the players to go back and play for their original team.
+These players that are added will have had to compete in a minimum of ten regularly scheduled league or tournament games with their original team to be eligible to be picked up.